dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/03-hello-loops/README.md

 Put this line inside your `loop()` function.

 Next, we have to put the text back.
-You already have the text to do that.
+You already have the code to do that.
 You don't need to reuse the `setTextColor()` or `setFont()` methods, but you will need to reuse the other methods.

 ```c++
 lcd.fillRect(90, 108, 140, 24, TFT_YELLOW);